 You might try a saline spray instead of a nasal decongestant.
 It works more slowly, but it can loosen up the mucus in your nose without a rebound effect.

 For in-depth information, see WebMD's article on Nasal Sprays for Cold Relief.

 What's the deal with cough syrup and medicine?

-There are three common types of over-the-counter cough and cold medicines:
+There are a few common types of over-the-counter cough and cold medicines:

 For in-depth information, see A Guide to Cough Medicine.

 What cold medicine should I take for a fever and aches?

 A fever may be a good thing.
 It helps fight off an infection by curbing the growth of bacteria and viruses and activating the immune system, your body's defense against germs.
 Doctors no longer recommend trying to lower a fever, except for young kids, the elderly, and people with certain medical conditions such as heart disease or lung disease.